 If she wants to get that nutcase off his bike for a week or two, she should NEVER book a leisure holiday on an island that is routinely used by every wannabe cyclist to train…

-On the bright side, these trips at least offer her the chance to enjoy the beach, instead of having to follow him around on his endeavors 🙂
+On the bright side, these trips at least offer her the chance to enjoy the beach, instead of having to follow him around on his endeavours 🙂

-Other than that, he’s been to Berchtesgaden twice, (Hoch) Sauerland three times and the Eifel 3 in Germany, as well as in the Vosges in France – nice areas to train for more serious expeditions, although he didn’t like the Vosges very much.
+Other than that, he’s been to Berchtesgaden twice, the Eifel 3 in Germany, as well as the Vosges in France – nice areas to train for more serious expeditions, although he didn’t like the Vosges very much.

 3 He also had a “Bike Rebel” – three of ‘m – outing there in 2005, before this version of his blog started… The Dutch version still has a report on that.